-Insurance adjusters sometimes try to offer a personal injury settlement during the first one or two phone calls with a claimant.
+It's standard practice with most personal injury claims: The insurance company offers you a personal injury settlement during the first one or two phone calls.
 Such quick settlements save the insurance company work, and, more importantly, settling fast might mean you (the claimant) accept a small amount before you fully understand what your injuries are and how much your claim is really worth.
 Don't make this mistake.
 Agreeing to an early settlement may seem like a simple way to get compensation without having to go through the claims process, and a quick resolution is often tempting, but it will almost certainly cost you money, sometimes quite a lot.

 Let the adjuster know that, until you have finished investigating the accident, have completed medical treatment, and have fully recovered from your injuries, you do not want to discuss anything related to:

 In some situations, however, it may not be practical to stop all phone conversations.
-For example, if you have been in an auto accident, you may need to discuss repairs to your car.
+For example, if you have been in a car accident, you may need to discuss the logistics of getting your vehicle repaired.
 If you do need to speak to the adjuster again, set whatever limits you want on the place and times -- home or work, morning, evening, weekends -- for telephone contact.

 There are good reasons to limit your phone conversations with insurance adjusters.
 Some will call frequently in an attempt to get you to settle quickly, and they can become a real nuisance.
 It's good to nip this in the bud.